Shekar777/-AirFly-Insights-Data-Visualization-and-Analysis-of-Airline-Operations-/README.md

 ✅ Tasks Completed

 1️.
 Data Understanding

       Explored the airline flights dataset to understand structure and data types.

       Identified key operational columns such as departure delay, arrival delay, route, and time attributes.

       Analyzed the presence and impact of missing values.

 2️.
 Data Cleaning

+       Identified rows with null values in critical delay and time columns.

+       Removed records with missing values in:
+       dep_delay,arr_delay,dep_time,arr_time

+       Retained non-critical columns (e.g., tailnum) where nulls did not affect analysis.

+       Ensured dataset consistency and reliability for downstream analysis.

 3. Feature Engineering

-      Created meaningful derived columns to support airline operations analysis:
-      Flight Date – Combined year, month, and day into a datetime column Month – Extracted for seasonal trend analysis Day of Week – Derived to analyze weekday vs weekend patterns Hour – Extracted from scheduled departure time to study congestion trends Route – Created using origin and destination airports Delay Severity – Categorized using arrival delay values Is Weekend – Flag created to identify weekend vs weekday flights Departure Period – Categorized departure times into time-of-day buckets (Night, Morning, Afternoon, Evening, Late Night)
-      Departure Delay Flag – Identifies whether a flight departed on time or was delayed Arrival Delay Flag – Identifies whether a flight arrived on time or was delayed Distance Category – Classified flights into Short, Medium, and Long distances

-5. Preprocessed Data Storage
+4. Preprocessed Data Storage

       Saved the cleaned and feature-engineered dataset as a separate file Enabled fast reuse without repeating preprocessing steps